Download pdf version

 Overview of an example of an approach applied to produce a draft genome assembly.
 In this course, students will become accustomed with such approach and master some specific key steps.

-The course is subdivided into nine chapters segregated between lecture and laboratory sessions as follows (see Figure 4.1):
+The course is subdivided into nine chapters distributed between lecture and laboratory sessions as follows (see Figure 6.1):

 Lecture sessions: